 “Do we need a content retainer?”

 A content retainer isn’t about buying hours or outsourcing tasks.
-It’s about buying consistency, clarity and momentum.
+It’s about buying consistency, clarity, and momentum.
 And whether it makes sense for your team comes down to how your organisation works, what you’re trying to achieve, and how content fits into the bigger picture.

 Why teams consider retainers in the first place